Q&A with Kent Bennett from the LA Department of Children & Family Services

 Q. What are the Biggest Needs You have Identified Within the Foster Care Community?

-A. The biggest needs I have identified within the foster care community are more homes are needed to care for the “At Risk” youth who are hard to place due to Sexuality, CSEC, Drug, and Gang Involvement.
+A. The biggest needs I have identified within the foster care community are more homes needed to care for the “At Risk” youth who are hard to place due to Sexuality, CSEC, Drug, and Gang Involvement.

 Q. What Inspires You to Get Up and Work Every Day?